-To achieve the community's long term vision of a vibrant city with a rural feel, Council will need to provide contemporary services and maintain assets for the more than 66,000 residents who live in 65 different town, villages and rural localities spread across 2,800 square kilometres, as well as balancing the future growth and prosperity of the area without sacrificing its rural, heritage and environmental values.
+To achieve the community's long term vision of a vibrant city with a rural feel, Council will need to provide contemporary services and maintain assets for the more than 66,000 residents who live in 65 different town, villages and rural localities spread across 2,793km, as well as balancing the future growth and prosperity of the area without sacrificing its rural, heritage and environmental values.

-1.8.3 Population
+2.1.3 Population

 In 2016, the Hawkesbury had an estimated resident population of 66,136 people.
-Table 6 highlights selected population characteristics for the Hawkesbury LGA compared with averages for Greater Metropolitan Sydney and NSW.
+Table 6 highlights selected population characteristics for the Hawkesbury Local Government Area compared with averages for Greater Metropolitan Sydney and NSW.